Schlomoh/indg-test-case/README.md

 ### Is This Provable?

 Yes, it’s a simple pattern that plays out every time if you stick to the plan.
 Think of It Like a Game Plan. you’re basically using a simple strategy to keep the odds in your favor.

+## Further develpment (Online multiplayer)

+One could also add a database integration to manage online multiplayer by tracking session ids and player ids. this would not even require users to log-in.

+By knowing the session ID two players could share a state in the db and play on their devices respectively - The db tracking move count, current player etc.